An employee of the month- a term everyone knows about and everyone is striving to get at least once. After all,

-It helps to retain employees, as employee of the month award is a great accomplishment and a good point to add in the resume.
-Employee of the month or any other methods of employee recognition help for employee retention.
+It helps to retain employees, as an employee of the month award is a great accomplishment and a good point to add in the resume.
+An employee of the month or any other methods of employee recognition help for employee retention.
 When hard work is appreciated, employees are happy and when they are happy, they do not want to leave the organization

 3. Employee Engagement:

 Employee engagement means the sense of belongings to the organizations.
-An engaged employee sees the organizations goals and visions as its own, and takes effort to increase organizations reputation and interests.
+An engaged employee sees the organizations goals and visions as its own and takes the effort to increase organizations reputation and interests.
 He is fully absorbed and enthusiastic for his work.

-Employee of the month increases employee engagement as a person works well when there is a reward and recognition at the end.
+An employee of the month increases employee engagement as a person works well when there are a reward and recognition at the end.

 4. Optimum productivity:

-Organizations pay to get their work done, if the work done by the employees is the best, then ultimately organization is making profit.
-In addition, a reward in return to an employee makes him happy too.
-Thus, it is a win- win situation for both employee and the employer.
+Organizations pay to get their work done, if the work done by the employees is the best, then ultimately organization is making a profit.
+In addition, a reward in return for an employee makes him happy too.
+Thus, it is a win-win situation for both the employee and the employer.

 A perfectly set up incentive system and recognition methods will be a fair method to praise the employees who are doing well.